samborges0910/temperature-stabilization-assignment/README.md

 gcc tcp_client.c utils.c -o client

-3. Open one terminal to start with the server temperature:
+3. Open one terminal to start with the server temperature.
+This terminal will be our server and we will insert the intitial temperature here:

 example:

 ./server 1000

-It is important to follow the correct format ./server in order for the program to run
+It is important to follow the correct input format structure in order for the program to run

 4. Run the external processes by opening 4 sperate terminals, and start each of them with: